 - Quality controls of experts' replies continue to be very strict.

 - Your Europe Advice's experts have benefited from a 2-days in-house training seminar on new EU law

 - The system of quarterly feedback reporting - based on legal analysis of the problem areas identified via the enquiries - is by now well established and allows providing useful feedback to policy units of the European Commission.

-Cooperation & coordination with the Commission's related support services (SOLVIT, Europe Direct Contact Centre (EDCC), Your Europe website) has improved.
+Cooperation & coordination with the Commission's related support services (SOLVIT, Europe Direct Contact Centre (EDCC), Your Europe website) have been further developed.

 - Your Europe Advice has significantly contributed to updating and developing the Your Europe Portal.

 - The direct transfer system between Your Europe Advice, SOLVIT and EDCC is working smoothly.